Setting up IDEs (desktop clients)

 ← Back to the getting started guide

-If you're using a local development environment such as VS Code, Cursor, or another IDE that supports the Message Control Protocol (MCP), this guide will walk you through connecting your editor to the Atlassian Remote MCP Server.
+If you're using a local development environment such as VS Code, Cursor, or another IDE that supports the Message Context Protocol (MCP), this guide will walk you through connecting your editor to the Atlassian Remote MCP Server.

 This setup uses a Node.js based proxy tool called mcp-remote, which handles authentication and communication with the server.